Spectacular Spider-Man Magazine #2

 Issue(s): Spectacular Spider-Man Magazine #2

-The continuity is not as 100% perfect.
+The continuity is not 100% perfect.
 There's no mistakes.
 But that subplot had Norman Osborn missing (although we, the audience, saw him) whereas in this series he's returned with no explanation.
-The larger implications of those subplots, showing Norman reverting to his Green Goblin persona, are addressed here, though.
+As Michael Grabowski notes in the comments, it could be that the early portion of this story is intended as a kind of flashback weaving through recent issues.

 For some reason, Captain Stacy has organized a showing of photos of a Spider-Man / Green Goblin battle.
 Peter Parker, J. Jonah Jameson, and both Norman and Harry Osborn are in the audience.
 Peter is rightly nervous since the photos are causing Norman fits are likely to cause him to remember his suppressed memories of being the Goblin and knowing Peter's secret ID.